techidaily/site-ai-voice-clone/source/_posts/updated-in-2024-youtube-live-selling-boost-your-sales-with-these-tips.md

  The impact of online live shopping on e-commerce cannot be overlooked.
 Sellers and influencers are actively engaging with shoppers, encouraging them to make purchases in real-time.
 As more people get attracted to this, the role of technology is become more evident.
 For those looking to automate the live shopping experience and save the streaming costs, we highly recommend [Virbo Live](https://virbo.wondershare.com/virbo-live.html) .
 It offers you AI streamers that will keep your viewers engaged at all times, boosting your online revenue.

-## Material Preparation | Virbo AI Live Stream

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0nGlyEL5K6Y?si=3KZhTTBvKcPmyS68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Material Preparation | Virbo AI Live Stream

 ## Material Preparation for Live Streaming